 Triple 1070 Biblical Finance Curriculum – Practical, life skills are so very needed in a high school education.
 But just how can you teach your young adults about finances without it being BORING?
 Triple 1070 offers a media rich adventure to Biblical Financial Empowerment.
 With this DVD-based curriculum, follow four young adults – of various ages, backgrounds and ideas about finance – on a practical learning experience.
 These young people travel across the country talking with financial experts, visiting banks, learning about job planning, taxes, avoiding debt, government, investments and much more.

-Harmony Fine Arts Plans for Art and Music Appreciation – this type of enrichment is pure delight.
+You ARE An ARTist Arts Plans for Art and Music Appreciation – this type of enrichment is pure delight.
 It might just be what your homeschool needs too.

-Visual Latin – Warning.
+Visual Latin – Warning!
 The free lessons you may download and watch will have you hooked.
 Watch them with your children only if you want to hear…Laughter.
 Soon followed by, “Can we watch another?”
 Then after the second introductory lesson, “Can we watch just one more?” “…better to make students laugh than yawn.” ~ visuallatin.com

 Apologia Biology Flashcard App – There is a section for each chapter in the Biology text.
 There are four drill modes included.
 Your student can choose from four different review types: